1 RStudio workflow

 1.2 Packages

 Before we start, we need to install some packages.
-Packages provide functionality that is not available in base R. We will need packages for manipulating data (tidyr, dplyr), for importing SPSS files (haven) and for plotting (ggplot2).
+Packages provide functionality that is not available in base R. We will need packages for importing (readr, readxl, haven) and manipulating data (tidyr, dplyr, forcats, tibble), as well as for plotting (ggplot2).

 We can install all of these with the meta-package tidyverse using the command: